BlinkRez/blinkrez/doc/dns-design.rst

 Socket Connector
 ----------------

-The socket connector, blinkrez_connector, builds upon the mid-level resolver and policy context to establish a best-case socket connection from a name.
+The socket connector, blinkrez_connector, builds upon the low-level resolver and policy context to establish a best-case socket connection from a name.
 Like the resolver, the socket connector can have multiple operations running at a time.